-I’ve been using Classpass for a little over a year.
+I’ve been using Classpass for a few years.
 And I’ve been with it long enough to see some changes.
-So today I want to talk about some of the pros and cons of using Classpass in 2018.
+So today I want to talk about some of the pros and cons of using Classpass in 2020.
 And help you decide if Classpass is what you need to bump up your exercise regimen.

 What is Classpass?